-- Participant Diversity -- Decisions about who is allowed into the group require ensuring that the selection process encourages varying attributes among members. - Participation Diversity -- Achieving effective generation of ideas and reviews within a group requires ensuring that its discussions encourage constructive participation by all members and that the views of each member are considered seriously.
+Participant Diversity: Decisions about who is allowed into the group require ensuring that the selection process encourages varying attributes among members.
+That is, this concerns variety in group demographics.

+Participation Diversity: Achieving effective generation of ideas and reviews within a group requires ensuring that its discussions encourage constructive participation by all members and that the views of each member are considered seriously.
+This, then, concerns group dynamics.